muggy8/improbable/have-and-havenot/FzeXuZCU.md

 Ethan and I both knew that Melody was beyond saving.

-Yet his duties as the cleric and as the principal of the school demands that he at least try to do something for Melody.
+Yet his duties as the cleric and as the principal of the school demanded that he at least try to do something for Melody.

 A fruitless struggle that must continue.